Server-Sent Events (SSE)

 import { useState, useEffect } from 'react';

-function useSSE(game) {
+function useSSE(game, apiKey) {

 const [data, setData] = useState(null);